opendocsg/slw-judgments-backfill/2015_SGHC_222/report.md

 **Manifest error**

 70     The plaintiff’s final objection to the report was that it is marred by manifest error.
-The plaintiff relies on the case of _Tan Yeow Khoon and another v Tan Yeow Tat and others_ [2003] 3 SLR(R) 486
+The plaintiff relies on the case of _Tan Yeow Khoon and another v Tan Yeow Tat and others_ <span class="citation">[2003] 3 SLR(R) 486</span>

-(at [12]) (affirmed in _Quek Kwee Kee Victoria (in her personal capacity and as executor of the estate of Quek Kiat Siong, deceased) and another v Quek Khuay_ Chuah [2014] 4 SLR 1 (“ _Victoria Quek_ ”) at [33]) as authority for the proposition that an expert’s decision will be set aside if there is manifest error.
+(at [12]) (affirmed in _Quek Kwee Kee Victoria (in her personal capacity and as executor of the estate of Quek Kiat Siong, deceased) and another v Quek Khuay_ Chuah <span class="citation">[2014] 4 SLR 1</span> (“ _Victoria Quek_ ”) at [33]) as authority for the proposition that an expert’s decision will be set aside if there is manifest error.

 71     In _Geowin_ , Rajah J explained that the phrase manifest error is “no more than a convenient shorthand reference to a patent error on the ‘face’ of the award or decision” (at [16]; see also _Victoria Quek_ at [33]).
 Rajah J said (at [19]):

  I respectfully concur with Lord Denning MR’s view in Campbell v Edwards ([16] supra) that the only errors that can be corrected by the court are those that appear on the “ face ” of the award or report (see at [17] above).
 In the context of a speaking award, the court should not stray beyond the actual report or award in considering how or why the decision was reached.
 The underlying evidence ought not to be re-examined or referred to as this would be tantamount to an appellate hearing and to that extent contrary to what the parties had solemnly agreed to.
 The right of review should be confined to correcting apparent mistakes that appear on the face of the report or award (eg apparent mathematical miscalculations) and to determining whether the expert has complied with his terms of appointment.
 If an expert answers the right question in the wrong way his decision will nevertheless be binding.

-72     In _The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ [2009] 2 SLR 385, Chan Seng Onn J took a less strict approach to manifest error, opining that there was no absolute rule precluding reference to matters beyond the face of the award or decision to establish manifest error.
+72     In _The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ <span class="citation">[2009] 2 SLR 385</span>, Chan Seng Onn J took a less strict approach to manifest error, opining that there was no absolute rule precluding reference to matters beyond the face of the award or decision to establish manifest error.
 Chan J said:

  88 On the facts of this case, fortunately the IA gave a reasoned determination and even included the relevant important documentary evidence as part of his written determination which then enabled me to see more clearly and better understand, both from the IA’s reasoned determination and the attached documentary evidence forming part of his written determination, as to where and how the manifest errors as contended by OIC could have arisen.